What does a sales process look like for the individual health, group benefits, and senior insurance market?

 Proposal Accepted: When the buyer has accepted the proposal and the agent/producer is gathering paperwork for submission

 These steps are the decision-making ones.
 You’ve met the buyer, learned their needs, and are now showing them how you can meet their needs.
-This step could be expanded into multiple steps or summarized into one depending on the pipeline you’re building and how granular you want to be.
+Use quoting and proposal tools to streamline this process, find the best quotes from a variety of carriers, and efficiently create professional, branded proposals.

 Paperwork Submitted: When the paperwork has been completed and submitted to a carrier(s) for approval